 We are a holding company incorporated in Cayman Islands.
 In order for us to distribute any dividends to our shareholders, we may rely on dividends distributed by our operating subsidiaries in Malaysia, Hong Kong, and Singapore for our cash requirements.
 The applicable laws of the jurisdictions where our operating subsidiaries are incorporated and the constitutional documents of our operating subsidiaries place limits on the ability of these subsidiaries to distribute dividends.

 CAPITALIZATION

-The table below sets forth our capitalization as of December 31, 2021:
+- The table below sets forth our cash and cash equivalents and capitalization as of December 31, 2021:on an actual basis; and - on a pro forma basis to reflect the Reorganization.